Why Mold Forms Behind Kitchen Cabinets (Hidden Causes Most Homeowners Miss)

 How to Identify the Real Cause Before Fixing the Problem

-Before attempting repairs or mold removal, identifying the true source of moisture is essential.
-Without locating the origin of moisture, cleanup efforts may fail to stop mold from returning.
+Before cleaning, repainting, or covering damaged cabinet areas, identifying the true source of moisture is essential.
+Without locating the origin of moisture, visible cleanup may fail to stop mold from returning.

 Check Plumbing Connections First